What is the superheat of a system with a suction line temperature of 52 degrees F and a low side pressure corresponding to 34 degrees F?

 Study for the RSI Phase 9 Test.
 Sharpen your skills with flashcards and diverse questions, featuring helpful hints and explanations.
 Be fully prepared for your exam!

-To determine the superheat of a refrigeration system, you need to compare the actual temperature of the refrigerant in the suction line to the saturation temperature corresponding to the pressure in the low side.
+To determine the superheat of a refrigeration or air conditioning system, you need to compare the temperature of the refrigerant in the suction line to the saturation temperature that corresponds to the low side pressure.
+Superheat is the amount of temperature the refrigerant vapor is above its saturation temperature.

-In this case, the suction line temperature is 52 degrees F. The low side pressure translates to a saturation temperature of 34 degrees F. Superheat is calculated using the formula:
+In this case, the suction line temperature is 52 degrees F, and the saturation temperature at a low side pressure of 34 degrees F is approximately 34 degrees F (this is established from the pressure-temperature relationship of refrigerants).

 Subscribe